SarvambhSangle/Digital-Twin-Challenges/README.md

 14. Green Hydrogen Electrolysis: The efficiency trade-off between solar availability and hydrogen storage.

 15. Microgrid Islanding: Simulating a campus grid (like VNIT) disconnecting from the main grid during a fault.

+16.Carbon Credit Trading: A market model where factories "buy" the right to pollute from green energy producers